 A lot of slim tall buildings like Red Apple building dominate this small piece of land on the other side of the André van der Louwbrug.
 The name has a connection with the past; apples were transported by boat here.

 There’s still an apple tree near that building.
 Try and find it for yourself in this mix of old and new architecture.
-Hint: It’s next to a bridge 🙂
+Hint: It’s across a hotel 🙂